jakequbit/threathunting/README.md

 <h3>Use Cases</h3>

-This section is mostly documenting my thoughts on use cases as I go... obviously these will be more free form and less about known TTPs or IOCs, though may include indicators of attack (IOAs)
+This section is mostly documenting my thoughts on use cases as I go... obviously these will be more free form based on my understanding of TTPs and less about known IOCs, though I do find these ideas sometimes follow patterns of indicators of attack (IOAs)

 - Office products spawning cmd.exe or powershell.exe
 - http user agents that are anomolous or old as dirt (aka riddled with vulns)